 What is a Fund?

 A fund is a separate trust with its own donors and philanthropic purpose.
-The funds held by the Wichita County Community Foundation are invested and managed by a professional investment manager.
-The investment manager adheres to an Investment Policy that is regularly updated to account for current market situations and ensure prudent investment of funds.
+The funds held by the Western Kansas Community Foundation are invested and managed by the Finance Committee of our host Foundation, the Western Kansas Community Foundation, and a professional investment manager.
+The Finance Committee and investment manager adhere to an Investment Policy that is regularly updated to account for current market situations and ensure prudent investment of funds.
 Solid and responsible investment strategies assure donors of the security of their funds.

 Income earned from the investment of Wichita County funds is returned to the community through the WCCF’s annual grant proposal process in the form of grants awarded to nonprofit organizations serving residents in Wichita County.
 In addition, grants are made through donor advised funds set up to benefit charitable causes.